Syndromic surveillance data

 External data sources

 Influenzanet collects weekly data on symptoms in the general community from different participating countries across the EU/EEA.
-Please refer to the website for additional information for week 3/2023.
+Please refer to the website for information for week this week.

 * The administrative boundaries include spatial feature for Kosovo, this designation being without prejudice to position on status, and is in line with United Nations Security Council Resolution 1244 (1999) and the International Court of Justice Opinion on the Kosovo Declaration of Independence.